anna-stacey/NorthernInteriorGlossing/src/README.md

 - ``python3 src/sigmorphon/eval.py --pred generated_data/gloss_pred.txt --gold generated_data/gloss_gold.txt``

 ## Run the Entire Pipeline
-The segmentation model must be trained first, so make sure to run the correct one of ``dev_prepare_seg.sh`` or ``prepare_seg.sh`` first.
-The input to the segmentation stage is also prepared in that step, so don't forget to make changes there if you want to change the input to the pipeline.
+The pipeline makes use of the segmentation predictions, so be sure to first [train](#preprocess-and-train-the-segmentation-model) and [run](#run-the-segmentation-model) the segmentation model.
 Takes a couple of minutes.
 There is a parameter in the shell scripts for specifying which line number contains the gloss - check that this is set correctly for the given language data!
 - To run on the dev set: ``sh src/dev_pipeline.sh``